projectcalico/calico/security/app-layer-policy.md

 #### Mitigate threats with {{site.prodname}} network policy

-Although Istio policy is ideal for operational goals, security inside and outside the cluster requires {{site.prodname}} network policy. {{site.prodname}} supports a special integration for Istio, called **application layer policy**.
+Although Istio policy is ideal for operational goals, security inside and outside the cluster requires network policy. {{site.prodname}} supports a special integration for Istio called, **application layer policy**.
 This policy lets you restrict ingress traffic inside and outside pods, and mitigate common threats to Istio-enabled apps.
+Using {{site.prodname}} network policy with Istio lets you adopt a zero trust network model for security, including traffic encryption, multiple enforcement points, and multiple identity criteria for authentication.

-For a tutorial on how application layer policy provides second-factor authentication for the mythical Yao Bank, see [Enforce network policy using Istio]({{site.baseurl}}/security/tutorials/app-layer-policy/enforce-policy-istio).
+See [Enforce network policy using Istio tutorial]({{site.baseurl}}/security/tutorials/app-layer-policy/enforce-policy-istio) to learn how application layer policy provides second-factor authentication for the mythical Yao Bank.

+#### Familiar policy language

+Users do not need to learn another network policy model when adopting Istio; Kubernetes network policies and {{site.prodname}} network policies work as is.

-### Before you begin...
+### Before you begin

 **Required**